Looking for the best time to visit Seville, Spain? I'll take you through weather, events, crowd levels, and prices for each month and season.

 The best time to visit Seville for perfect weather

 Two weeks after Holy Week is another massive celebration, Feria de Abril.
-This week is a basically a big party celebrating Sevilla’s culture.
+This week is basically a big party celebrating Seville’s culture.
 Horseback parades wind through the city, women showcase their finest flamenco dresses, and traditional tapas dishes and drinks are enjoyed in private tents owned by locals.

 Seville in Fall - September through November

-Fall is the next best time to visit Seville for good weather (higher chance of rain though) and decent crowds
+Fall is the next best time to visit Seville for good weather and decent crowds

 Seville in Winter - December through February

-Winter is the best time to visit Seville for low crowds and hotel steals
+Winter is the best time to visit Seville for low crowds and hotel deals

-Seville in Winter is a nice escape from colder climates.
-Lows are in the 40s and highs stay in the 60s December through February.
 Expect between five and six hours of daylight during the winter season.
-Most days will be sunny, though there is on average six to eight rainy or cloudy days each month…which is considerably better than the rest of Europe and the US this time of year.
+Most days will be sunny, though on average, there are six to eight rainy/cloudy days each month…which is considerably better than the rest of Europe and the US this time of year.

 Hotel rates will be the lowest of the year in Seville in January and February.
 Seville is a popular destination with Europeans and Spaniards during the Christmas season with the mixture of mild weather and Christmas events.

-Another thing to keep in mind when visiting Seville in winter is that the locals tend to stay indoors when the weather is cold and dreary.
-If lively patio dining and streets filled with locals taking a stroll are important, go for spring or fall instead.
+Another thing to remember when visiting Seville in winter is that locals tend to stay indoors when the weather is "cold" (anything below 60) and dreary.
+If you want lively patio dining and evening strolls shared with locals, go for spring or fall instead.

 Seville in Summer - June through August

-Summer is the worst time to visit Seville with bursting crowds and sizzling temperatures
+Summer is the worst time to visit Seville with sizzling temperatures

-Now that you know the best time to visit Seville it’s time to start planning your trip!
-Whether you visit during low crowds in winter or when everything is colorful and vibrant in spring, you are sure to fall in love with the city.
+Now that you know the best time to visit Seville, it’s time to start planning your trip!
+Whether you visit during low crowds in winter or when everything is colorful and vibrant in spring, you will surely fall in love with the city.